Kingkongtech/IBRAHIM-AI-10.10/README.md

 3, Copy the session and deploy on heroku.
+4, Deploy on codespace[`DEPLOY`]

  - ***Now [`DEPLOY`](https://dashboard.heroku.com/new?template=https://github.com/ibrahimaitech/IBRAHIM-AI-10.10).***